aws-samples/aws-serverless-tokenization/README.md

                     "ExportName": "TokenizeData",
                     "OutputKey": "LayerVersionArn",
                     "OutputValue": "***********"
-                },
-                {
-                    "Description": "ARN for DynamoDB Table",
-                    "OutputKey": "DynamoDBArn",
-                    "OutputValue": "***********/CreditCardTokenizerTable"
                 }
             ]
 ```

-Note the *OutputValue* of `LayerVersionArn` and `DynamoDBArn` from the output for later steps.
+Note the *OutputValue* of `LayerVersionArn` from the output for later steps.

-Here, in Step 5, the CloudFormation stack created DynamoDB table to store encrypted data as well as Lamda Layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.
+Here, in Step 5, the CloudFormation stack created a  Lamda Layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.

 ## Step 6: Create Serverless Application